KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 3. Generate Open Reading Frames (ORFs)
 --------------------------------------

-ORFs calling using prodigal is performed here.
+ORF calling using prodigal is performed here.
 The ORFs are needed for single copy marker gene detection and for taxonomic assignment.

 Use the following command to run the ORF calling step: